 Traditionally, domestic measures including Standards and Conformity Assessment Systems were considered to fall under the authority of each country.
 In fact, the main objective of the GATT/WTO negotiations at first was the formation of rules for border measures, and GATT was not active in rule-making for domestic regulations.
-In practice, there are cases where a reasonable difference is observed in product regulations of each country due to differences in climate and geography.
-Therefore, unification internationally of certain aspects to the Standards and Conformity Assessment Systems is not necessarily fair and rational.
-On the other hand, where each country creates arbitrary technical standards and where there is no harmonization mechanism for the regulations, unnecessary obstacles may be created for companies to conduct cross-border trade
+In practice, there are cases where a reasonable difference is observed in product regulations of each country due to differences in climatic and geographical factors.
+Therefore, international unification of the Standards and Conformity Assessment Systems is not necessarily fair and rational in some aspects.
+On the other hand, where each country creates arbitrary technical standards and where there is no harmonization mechanism for the regulations, unnecessary obstacles may be created for companies to conduct cross-border

-&lt;sup>1 The WTO Annual Report FY2005 (World Trade Report) titled, "Trade, standards and the WTO", sheds light on the tension between trade barriers and legitimate policy objectives.
+1 The WTO Annual Report FY2005 (World Trade Report) titled, "Trade, standards and the WTO", sheds light on the tension between trade barriers and legitimate policy objectives.
 In addition, in the FY2012 world trade report titled, "Trade and public policies: A closer look at non-tariff measures in the 21st century", mainly summarized the TBT Agreement and SPS Agreement along with the recent adjustments to NTB and the trends of international cooperation in the NTB field.

-&lt;sup>2 The scope of NTBs is very wide, including domestic taxes, domestic regulatory measures, anti-dumping, countervailing duties, country of origin regulations, quantitative restrictions, subsidies and so on (WTO Annual Report FY2012).
+2 The scope of NTBs is very wide, including domestic taxes, domestic regulatory measures, anti-dumping, countervailing duties, country of origin regulations, quantitative restrictions, subsidies and so on (WTO Annual Report FY2012).

-transactions due to disparity in standards of each country, and economic welfare may decrease as a whole.
+trade transactions due to disparity in standards of each country, and economic welfare may decrease as a whole.
 Moreover, some standards and conformity assessment system are established for the purpose of protecting the domestic industry.
 Additionally, due to non-transparency in the process of standard-setting by countries, there are cases where changes are made in the established standards which incur high costs for the industries.
-International rules relating to Standards and Conformity Assessment Systems have been developed based on the coordination of such trade liberalization benefits and domestic regulations that establish standards and conformity assessment systems.
+International rules relating to Standards and Conformity Assessment Systems have been developed based on the coordination of such trade liberalization benefits and regulatory authority that establish standards and conformity assessment systems in each country.